What's New

 5. Is there a tax implication to consider during FII selling?

-While FII selling itself doesn't trigger a direct tax implication for you, your actions in response to it do.
-If you sell your investments during a market correction triggered by FII selling, you may incur short-term capital gains tax (STCG) or long-term capital gains tax (LTCG), depending on your holding period.
-It's important to consider the tax implications before making any investment decisions.
-Holding your investments for longer than one year qualifies for LTCG, which is generally taxed at a lower rate than STCG.
-Consult a tax advisor to understand the specific tax implications based on your individual circumstances and the Income Tax Act 1961.
+FII selling itself doesn't create a direct tax event for you, but how you react to it does.
+If you sell during a correction, you may trigger short-term capital gains tax (STCG) or long-term capital gains tax (LTCG), depending on your holding period.
+Investments held longer than one year qualify for LTCG treatment, which is taxed at a lower rate.
+Think twice before booking losses in a panic β€” the tax drag from early exits often outweighs the benefit of dodging short-term volatility.
+Consult a tax advisor for guidance specific to your situation under the Income Tax Act 1961.

 What You Should Do This Week